gregjacobs/Angular-Architecture/architecture/high-level-overview.md

 ## 2. [Pages]({{ site.baseurl }}/architecture/pages/)/[Components]({{ site.baseurl }}/architecture/components/)

-These make up the visual portion of your app.
-A page displays information to your users, and is usually composed of one or more view components.
+<li>Make up the visual portion of your app.
+A page displays information to your
+users, and is composed of html and usually one or more child view components.</li>

-A component is simply a view, representing a piece of real estate on your page (for example, a list, an information box, etc.)
+<li>A view component is simply a piece of html+js, representing a piece of real
+estate on your page (for example, a data list, an information box, etc.)</li>

-A page facilitates all data retrieval, and then fans out the data to the components.
+<li>A page facilitates all data retrieval, and then fans out the data to the
+components.</li>

 {% include diagrams/page-and-components.md %}

 ## 3. [Services]({{ site.baseurl }}/architecture/services/)

-Services are to allow your pages to access data, which is eventually passed to your view components.
+Services are to allow your pages to access data, which is passed to your view components.

 {% include diagrams/service.md %}